trishitdedhia/karla/README.md

-# Penne
+# Karla
-Image processing utility with CLI
+A multi-functional CLI utlity.